 Wasps and hornets

-Wasps and hornets do not collect pollen and bring it back to their hives attached to their back legs as can be seen by the bee in the image at the top of the page ~ only bees do that.
-So if you see bright yellow lumps on the legs this will help in bee identification.
+Wasps and hornets do not collect pollen so won’t be seen taking it back to their nest attached to the back of their legs like a honey bee does as seen in the image at the top of the page ~ only honey bees do that.
+So if you see bright yellow or white lumps on the legs this will help in bee identification.
+On the other hand wasps are often seen carrying grubs back to a wasp nest either in their mandibles or between their legs.

 Wasps are usually a litle bit larger than honey bees and are commonly found pests at picnics and outdoor catering areas.
 Wasps and hornets are omnivores and will eat both your sandwich and drink your pop.
 Wasps will nest in a variety of locations, they can be found nesting in the ground, garden sheds, thick bushes attic spaces and the list goes on.
 At the end of summer as the nest is dying they tend to become more aggressive as food for the workers is no longer produced in the nest and sting more frequently.